prayashi447/Kmap_Health/README.md

 The system addresses the following challenges:

 - Unstructured data is difficult to analyze
+# 🧠 KnowMap / Health-Net
+## Cross-Domain Knowledge Mapping Tool using NLP, Knowledge Graphs & Semantic Analysis

+---

+## 📌 Introduction

+In today's data-driven world, large volumes of data are generated across domains such as healthcare and research.
+However, most of this data is unstructured, making it difficult to extract meaningful insights.

+Traditional keyword-based systems fail to understand the context and relationships between entities.
+This limits the ability to discover hidden patterns and cross-domain knowledge.

+KnowMap (Health-Net) is an intelligent system designed to overcome these limitations by using Natural Language Processing (NLP), Knowledge Graphs, and Semantic Analysis.

+---

+## 🎯 Problem Statement

+The system addresses the following challenges:

+- Unstructured data is difficult to analyze
 - Keyword-based search lacks semantic understanding
 - No proper cross-domain knowledge linking
 - Redundant and duplicate entities across datasets